willfleetw/rusty_dns/docs/DNS_Documentation.md

 MX records cause type A and AAAA additional section processing for the host specified by EXCHANGE.
 The use of MX RRs is explained in detail in [RFC-974](https://www.ietf.org/rfc/rfc974.txt).

+Note that the \<domain-name\> in EXCHANGE must NEVER be an alias for a CNAME.

 ## RR TYPE 16 - TXT